We found 5 internists who accept MultiPlan near Monroe, NY.

 Clinical interests: Hypertension, Diabetes, High Cholesterol

-Dr. Robert Menezes' specialty is general internal medicine.
-He is rated highly by his patients.
-Dr. Menezes accepts Amerigroup, POMCO, and Blue Cross/Blue Shield, as well as other insurance carriers.
-He is a graduate of Louisiana State University School of Medicine in New Orleans.
-Dr. Menezes is conversant in Spanish.
+Dr. Robert Menezes' area of specialization is general internal medicine.
+Dr. Menezes is rated 5.0 stars out of 5 by his patients.
+He accepts Amerigroup, POMCO, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+He graduated from Louisiana State University School of Medicine in New Orleans.
+Dr. Menezes speaks Spanish.
 He is affiliated with St. Anthony Community Hospital.

 Conditions / Treatments